 THE PHOTON AND NEUTRINO PROPAGATE AT THE SPEED OF LIGHT AS FROM THE THIRD PERIOD

 In the third period, an entity behaves like either a photon or a neutrino.
 Before the third period, the entity does not exhibit any properties related to mass or kinetic energy.
+The photon is considered “massless.”
 Therefore, photons and neutrinos did not accumulate any kinetic energy during the second period.
-This is because the photon is considered “massless.”

 The Dutch Paradigm assumes that both types of entities have been released under the same conditions and only differ in the nature of the electromagnetic system, linear versus circular.

-In Figure 2, the electromagnetic system was studied at a frequency of approximately 10²⁴ Hz at the start.
+In Figure 2, the electromagnetic system was estimated to have a frequency of approximately 10²⁴ Hz at the start.
 Further calculations revealed a more precise value of 1.54 x 10²³ Hz.

 Figure 6 shows animations of the photon and neutrino from the direction of propagation.

-Please note that the animation is for illustration purposes only and do not accurately represent the quantifications to scale.
+Please note that the animation is for illustration purposes only and does not accurately represent the quantifications to scale.

 Fig 6 The neutrino and the photon